 As Houston criminal defense lawyers, we explain your innocence to those who want you to be guilty.
 In other words, we build a case for your innocence by amassing facts and details that support your claim.

 Criminal charges carry profound implications and consequences.
 If you face criminal charges, you need an advocate who knows how to solve problems.
-Our Houston criminal defense lawyers know the law and have the experience and ability to make it work to your advantage.
+Our Houston criminal defense attorneys know the law and have the experience and ability to make it work to your advantage.

 Moreover, we understand how to competently and effectively build your defense with aggressive representation throughout the criminal justice process.
 Experience is invaluable when it comes to criminal defense, and our team has the experience of a former state prosecutor on our side.